 Have Dinner at La Martinicca

 As your second day in Florence comes to an end, you’ll want to take one last stop to La Martinicca.
 Here you can enjoy many delicious dishes, including the Bistecca alla Fiorentina.

-This steak dish is sautéed in fresh olive oil and herbs to give it a mouthwatering flavour.
+This steak dish is sautéed in fresh olive oil and herbs to give it a mouthwatering flavor.
 It is sure to be a meal you’ll never forget.

 3 Day Florence Itinerary – Day 3